cskylab/cskylab/tpl-cskylab/k8s-keycloakx/README.md

 # Keycloak identity and access management <!-- omit in toc -->

-## v22-12-19 <!-- omit in toc -->
+## v99-99-99 <!-- omit in toc -->

 ## Helm charts: <!-- omit in toc -->

-- codecentric/keycloakx v2.1.0 appVersion 20.0.1 (Note that this chart is the logical successor of the Wildfly based codecentric/keycloak chart.)
+- codecentric/keycloakx v2.1.0 appVersion 20.0.1 (Note that this chart is the logical successor of the Wildfly based codecentric/keycloak chart).
-- bitnami/postgresql 12.1.5 appVersion 14.x
+- bitnami/postgresql 12.1.6 appVersion 14.x (image selected in values-posgresql.yaml).

 [Keycloak](https://www.keycloak.org) is a high performance Java-based identity and access management solution.
 It lets developers add an authentication layer to their applications with minimum effort.